About Insurance advisor

 - INR 1,038,000 from your first year insurance commissions, then you can qualify for TOT (Top of the Table)

-Other than increased income, this is a very prestigious forum for an insurance agent and qualification would enhance the confidence as well.
+Other than increased income, this is a very prestigious forum for an insurance advisor and qualification would enhance the confidence as well.